Color-Of-Code/website/content/pages/programming/dxl/syntax.md

 ## Pitfalls

+### Beware of functions with string parameter

-* Functions that have only one string as parameter IGNORE the parenthesis.
+Functions that have only one string as parameter **IGNORE** the parenthesis.
 This often leads to unwanted and unexpected side effects.

-a famous example of this behavior:
+A famous example of this behavior:

 ```c
 string sA = "upper"